amilosavljevic/NuGetForUnity/README.md

 * DotNetZip.dll is deleted and replaced with `System.IO.Compression`
 * Loading packages' icons is done asynchronously so that package window opens a bit faster.
 * When uninstalling the package it will also delete all its dependencies that are not manually installed and that no other package depends on.
+* It only shows the manually installed packages by default in installed tab but there is an option to show them all.
+* It supports packages with Init.template which they can use to specify default initialization code that should be injected in the project on installation.

 #How to build
 There is a provided build.ps1 powershell script you should run to rebuild the unitypackage.
 For it to work you need to make sure you have `UnitySetup` and `VSSetup` powershell modules installed.
 You can check what modules you have by running `Get-Module -ListAvailable`.
 Custom modules are listed at the top.
 If you don't have this modules installed you need to run these commands to install them: